The flamenco dress in the Spring festivals of Andalusia

 “Sure!
-We gain a lot of power in our flamenco dresses, and that’s because we know we look beautiful in them”, said Lucía laughing, when we asked her at the local fabric shop where she works in Jerez, called Telas el Metro.
+We gain a lot of power in our flamenco dresses, and that’s because we know we look beautiful in them”, said Lucía, a shop attendant at the Jerez fabric store Telas el Metro.

 Even though there are professional tailors from whom some people buy their flamenco dresses, the many number of women here in Andalusia love nothing more than getting creative with the sewing machine.
-With years of experience often passed down through generations, they combine all their skills and expertise to make their very own custom-made dresses.
+With years of experience often passed down through generations, they combine all their skills and expertise to make their very own custom-made flamenco dresses.

 DIY has always been a very common approach to custom clothing in Andalusia, so fabric shops and haberdasheries are numerous in Andalusian towns and cities.
 They are busy places where people start to talk about the feria earlier than anywhere else.

 They experience the busiest time of the year in Spring.
 Thousands of meters of plain fabric are sold first for the tunics and hoods of Easter processions members.
 Then it’s time for the colourful patterns with polka dots and flowers to be chosen for the making of flamenco dresses.

 Once people have decided on their fabric, often a meticulous task, they go the next key “DIY” shop: the haberdashery.

 If you thought choosing a fabric of your liking was difficult enough , then just await for the indecisions and choices that arise when people step into a haberdashery in Andalusia.
 With the endless varieties of tassels, laces, ribbons and other infinite add-ons to customize a flamenco dress, it’s easy to become overwhelmed.

 Though not having a clear idea can also be fun.
 The shop attendants have tons of patience and sense of humour.
 Some of them are a real laugh, like Antonio, who works in a haberdashery called Cervera in Jerez.
 He talks out loud to the clients and to himself while he comes and goes to the store rooms to fetch what he guesses people mean when they speak to him about their ideas.

-With all the necessary materials, advice and extra inspiration acquired in these shops, women then start the making of their dresses in workshops or in their homes.
+With all the necessary materials, advice and extra inspiration acquired in these shops, women then start the making of their flamenco dresses in workshops or in their homes.
 During the process, these spaces turn into real factories of one of the most dynamic traditions in Andalusia.

 “The trends in flamenco dresses change.
 That’s one of the reasons why women like to have a new dress every year.
 The designs one can see these days would have been unthinkable some years ago.
 People like to innovate and create new models.
 Some women buy new fabrics and add-ons every year.
 However, there’s also a great deal of old dresses being transformed for each year’s feria”, said Toñi Fernández, who sew professionally for many years in El Puerto de Santa María.

 Accessories are a must have and the most basic of sets must include large hooped earrings, a fan and a flower.
 Then, a shawl, a necklace and bracelets are optional.
-“Some people buy more than one set of accesories.
+“Some people buy more than one set of accessories.
 They are an easily replaceable part of any flamenco outfit and they can make people look as if they were wearing a different dress.
 Besides, there’re some people who have different dresses for different days or different times of the day, so they need to have several sets” said Chari from Accesorios Colorido in Jerez.

 Accessory shops are also great experiences.
 Full to the brim with varying options of the aforementioned ítems, the biggest surprise we had was when we asked Chari what colors people were choosing this year.
 After letting us know that red and white are always popular, she very naturally mentioned other colors such as “aguamarina” (aquamarine), “verde agua” (water green), “rosa palo” (a sort of light pink), bugainvillea or peacock blue…colours we never knew existed!